igorwojda/android-showcase/README.md

 Other high-quality projects will help you to find solutions that work for your project (random order):

 - [Compose Samples](https://github.com/android/compose-samples) - repository contains a set of individual Android Studio
-- [Jetpack Compose Playground](https://github.com/Foso/Jetpack-Compose-Playground) - This is an Jetpack Compose example project
+- [Jetpack Compose Playground](https://github.com/Foso/Jetpack-Compose-Playground) - This is a Jetpack Compose example project
 - [Now Android](https://github.com/android/nowinandroid) - fully functional Android app built entirely with Kotlin and Jetpack Compose